-We welcome you back to the Royal Opera House for the 2021/22 Season.
+Welcome to the Royal Opera House.
 Read about getting into and around the building below, as well as finding out what's on.

-Welcome back to the theatre, shop and restaurants of the Royal Opera House, London.
+Welcome to the theatre, shop and restaurants of the Royal Opera House, London.

 We are open from 12noon Monday to Saturday and close after the evening performance.
 We also open on Sundays when there is a performance or event.
 For Main Stage performances we open 2 hours before the start of the performance.
 For performances in our Linbury Theatre we open 1 hour 30 minutes before the start of the performance.
 For other events on a Sunday please refer to the event for opening times.